rickhohler/ai-tools/docs/USAGE.md

 - Keep `__ADDITIONAL_RULES__` concise and specific
 - Reference commit hashes when documenting exceptions
 - Update centralized docs for patterns used across multiple projects
-- Use journal to track what works and what doesn't
+- Use feedback to track what works and what doesn't
 - Review project configs during code reviews